U.S. Visa Information

 International Travel to the U.S. Update

 The U.S. has lifted COVID-19 travel restrictions for fully vaccinated international visitors effective June 12, 2022.
 Check with your embassy/consulate for guidelines and FAQs.
-Learn more!

 Register Early to Receive Your Visa Letter!

-International Coverings participants requiring a visa letter must begin the process by completing online registration where you will enter your visa information.
+International Coverings participants requiring a visa letter must begin the process by completing online registration where you will enter your personal information.
 Your registration must be complete before a visa letter can be generated.

 Visa applicants are advised to apply as soon as they decide to travel to the U.S. and at least three to four months in advance.